data-liberation-project/epa-rmp-coordination/README.md

 ⚠️  There is a chance that we'll make this repository __public__ after some time.
 Please keep this in mind.
 If you'd like to contribute but only privately or anonymously, please email me at jsvine@gmail.com.

-🌱 Please be kind and respectful of one another.
+🌱 Please be kind and respectful to one another.